onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We need to make thinking from first principles the cultural norm

-The mind is a pattern-marching machine - it makes sense that we should want to pattern-match the most competent and responsible and put them in charge
+The mind is a pattern-matching machine - it makes sense that we should want to pattern-match the most competent and responsible and put them in charge

 The global brain is the most meta goal we could have - the one with the highest impact